johnhhu2020/DataCamp-Data-Scientist-with-Python-Track/README.md

-### Finished 1
-Introduction to Python
+### Finished 1 Introduction to Python
+Master the basics of data analysis in Python.
+Expand your skillset by learning scientific computing with numpy.

-### Finished 2
+### Finished 2 Intermediate Python
-Intermediate Python

-3
-PROJECT
+Level up your data science skills by creating visualizations using Matplotlib and manipulating DataFrames with pandas.

+3 Solidify your knowledge from previous courses PROJECT
-Investigating Netflix Movies and Guest Stars in The Office
+Investigating Netflix Movies and Guest Stars in The Office Apply the foundational Python skills you learned in Introduction to Python and Intermediate Python by manipulating and visualizing movie and TV data.

-4
-Data Manipulation with pandas
+4 Data Manipulation with pandas

-5
-PROJECT
+Use the world’s most popular Python data science package to manipulate data and calculate summary statistics.

+5 Solidify your knowledge from previous courses PROJECT
 The Android App Market on Google Play

-6
+Load, clean, and visualize scraped Google Play Store data to gain insights into the Android app market.

-Joining Data with pandas
+6 Joining Data with pandas

-7
-PROJECT
+Learn to combine data from multiple tables by joining data together using pandas.

+7 Solidify your knowledge from previous courses PROJECT
 The GitHub History of the Scala Language

-8
+Find the true Scala experts by exploring its development history in Git and GitHub.

-Introduction to Data Visualization with Matplotlib
+8 Introduction to Data Visualization with Matplotlib Learn how to create, customize, and share data visualizations using Matplotlib.

-9
-Introduction to Data Visualization with Seaborn
+9 Introduction to Data Visualization with Seaborn Learn how to create informative and attractive visualizations in Python using the Seaborn library.

-10
-Python Data Science Toolbox (Part 1)
+10 Python Data Science Toolbox (Part 1)

-11
+Learn the art of writing your own functions in Python, as well as key concepts like scoping and error handling.

-Python Data Science Toolbox (Part 2)
+11 Python Data Science Toolbox (Part 2)

-12
+Continue to build your modern Data Science skills by learning about iterators and list comprehensions.

-Intermediate Data Visualization with Seaborn
+12 Intermediate Data Visualization with Seaborn

-13
-PROJECT
+Use Seaborn's sophisticated visualization tools to make beautiful, informative visualizations with ease.

+13 Solidify your knowledge from previous courses PROJECT
 A Visual History of Nobel Prize Winners

-14
+Explore a dataset from Kaggle containing a century's worth of Nobel Laureates.
+Who won?
+Who got snubbed?

-Test your newly acquired skills...
+14 Test your newly acquired skills...
 Skill Assessment
 Data Manipulation with Python

-15
-Introduction to Importing Data in Python
+15 Introduction to Importing Data in Python
+Learn to import data into Python from various sources, such as Excel, SQL, SAS and right from the web.

 16
 Intermediate Importing Data in Python

-17
+Improve your Python data importing skills and learn to work with web and API data.

-Cleaning Data in Python
+17 Cleaning Data in Python

-18
+Learn to diagnose and treat dirty data and develop the skills needed to transform your raw data into accurate insights!

-Working with Dates and Times in Python
+18 Working with Dates and Times in Python

-19
+Learn how to work with dates and times in Python.

-Test your newly acquired skills...
+19 Test your newly acquired skills...
 Skill Assessment
 Importing & Cleaning Data with Python

-### Finished 20
-Writing Functions in Python
+### Finished 20 Writing Functions in Python
+Learn to use best practices to write maintainable, reusable, complex functions with good documentation.

-### Finished 21
-Test your newly acquired skills...
+### Finished 21 Test your newly acquired skills...
 Skill Assessment
 Python Programming
 Advanced Score: 154  |  Percentile: 96%

-22
-Exploratory Data Analysis in Python
+22 Exploratory Data Analysis in Python

-23
+Learn how to explore, visualize, and extract insights from data.

-Analyzing Police Activity with pandas
+23 Analyzing Police Activity with pandas

-24
+Explore the Stanford Open Policing Project dataset and analyze the impact of gender on police behavior using pandas.

-Statistical Thinking in Python (Part 1)
+24 Statistical Thinking in Python (Part 1)

-25
+Build the foundation you need to think statistically and to speak the language of your data.

-Statistical Thinking in Python (Part 2)
+25 Statistical Thinking in Python (Part 2)

-26
-PROJECT
+Learn to perform the two key tasks in statistical inference: parameter estimation and hypothesis testing.

+26 Solidify your knowledge from previous courses PROJECT
-Dr. Semmelweis and the Discovery of Handwashing
+Dr. Semmelweis and the Discovery of Handwashing Reanalyse the data behind one of the most important discoveries of modern medicine: handwashing.

-27
-Supervised Learning with scikit-learn
+27 Supervised Learning with scikit-learn

-28
-PROJECT
+Learn how to build and tune predictive models and evaluate how well they'll perform on unseen data.

+28 Solidify your knowledge from previous courses PROJECT
 Predicting Credit Card Approvals

-29
+Build a machine learning model to predict if a credit card application will get approved.

-Unsupervised Learning in Python
+29 Unsupervised Learning in Python

-30
+Learn how to cluster, transform, visualize, and extract insights from unlabeled datasets using scikit-learn and scipy.

-Machine Learning with Tree-Based Models in Python
+30 Machine Learning with Tree-Based Models in Python In this course, you'll learn how to use tree-based models and ensembles for regression and classification using sciki...

-31
-Case Study: School Budgeting with Machine Learning in Python
+31 Case Study: School Budgeting with Machine Learning in Python Learn how to build a model to automatically classify items in a school budget.

-32
-Cluster Analysis in Python
+32 Cluster Analysis in Python
+In this course, you will be introduced to unsupervised learning through techniques such as hierarchical and k-means c...

+Statement of Accomplishment